-Free Dry Camping on the Grounds for RV and Tents with ticket purchase
+Free Dry Camping on the Grounds with ticket purchase

 Motel and Campground Info at bottom of this page